Claim your freebie!

-I encourage them to think about what they REALLY want out of life and out of their money and ask them to think about what their 10/10 life would look like.
+I encourage them to think about what they really want out of life and ask them to think about what their 10/10 life would look like.
 If you apply this to your situation and focus only on this view, you will then be pulled towards your destination.

 So................I went camper van shopping!
-Dougie, my hubby, and I stood discussing the merits of various different camper vans, chatted about how we can finance our dream and actually felt that MASSIVE feeling of excitement inside when we thought about driving out of our driveway at the start of our year- long European adventure.
+Dougie, my hubby, and I stood discussing the merits of various different camper vans, chatted about how we can finance our dream and actually felt that massive feeling of excitement inside when we thought about driving out of our driveway at the start of our year- long European adventure.

-My motivation levels were definitely back and I skipped out of bed at 7am (giving myself an extra hour in bed just coz it’s the holidays!) ready to start my day and make my dreams come true.
+Feeling motivated again, I skipped out of bed at 7am (giving myself an extra hour in bed just coz it’s the holidays!) ready to start my day and make my dreams come true.

 I can already see myself sitting in the sun, outside my camper van, coaching and encouraging my clients as we both log in to the courses from opposite sides of the world.

-Currently I just love the freedom and flexibility that my business gives me.
+I just love the freedom and flexibility that my business gives me.

-Even more than that I LOVE the fact that I can help other women to reassess their priorities in life and can help them to transform their feelings about money, creating a life that they too LOVE.
+Even more than that I love the fact that I can help other women to reassess their priorities in life and can help them to transform their feelings about money, creating a life that they too love.

 What can you do?